bkchilidawg/m1_project_reflections/README.md

 ### Project Overview

 #### List out the tools you used:
-1.
+1. Google
-2.
+2. 3 mentors
-3.
+3. ruby-docs
 ...

-#### Write a 1-2 sentence synopsis of what this project does:
+#### Write a 1-2 sentence synopsis of what this project does: It creates cards, puts them in a deck, and plays a guessing game.

 ### Reflection Questions:
-**1. How do you approach solving something when you don’t have all the information?**<br />
+**1. How do you approach solving something when you don’t have all the information?**<br /> Reached out to more expert coders.
 **2. What was your most effective strategy for getting through blockers during this project?
-How did this help your process?**<br />
+How did this help your process?**<br /> Take a break!
+It let me look at it with "new eyes".
-**3. Tell us about a time that you found yourself in an unproductive struggle, how did you get out of it?**<br />
+**3. Tell us about a time that you found yourself in an unproductive struggle, how did you get out of it?**<br /> Category count!
+I used a mentor and we talked it out.
-**4. What was the benefit of using TDD while building out this project?**<br />
+**4. What was the benefit of using TDD while building out this project?**<br /> It tells you exactly where to go!

 ## First Solo

 ### Project Overview

 #### List out the tools you used:
-1.
+1. Google
-2.
+2. Class mate help
-3.
+3. ruby docs
 ...

-#### Write a 1-2 sentence synopsis of what this project does:
+#### Write a 1-2 sentence synopsis of what this project does: Created beats in a linked list and played the beats

 ### Reflection Questions:
 **1. Pick 1 technical concept you used for this project (look back at our lessons and the learning goals of the project to pick this).
-Explain what this concept is, how it works, and give an example of where you used this in your code.**<br />
+Explain what this concept is, how it works, and give an example of where you used this in your code.**<br /> Scope!
+I used instance variables in my test to save time.
-**2. What was your process when you got stuck?**<br />
+**2. What was your process when you got stuck?**<br />Google, asks a class mate, and take a break.
-**3. If you had to do this project again, what would you do differently and why?**<br />
+**3. If you had to do this project again, what would you do differently and why?**<br />At this time, not really.
+I did it to the best of my ability at this moment.

 ## Second Solo